 8. Loan and Credit Decisions

-AI allows lenders to more quickly and accurately make credit decisions.
+AI can help lenders to more quickly and accurately make credit decisions.
 If you’ve ever applied for a credit card and gotten instant approval, it’s likely that artificial intelligence, not a human, reviewed your creditworthiness and made the decision.

-AI also allows banks to more easily review consumers with limited credit histories by looking at other data that human decision-makers couldn’t analyze as quickly or easily.
+AI can also allow banks to more easily review consumers with limited credit histories by looking at other data that human decision-makers couldn’t analyze as quickly or easily.

 9. Business Decision-Making

 AI can analyze massive amounts of data and make predictions based on that data.
-From market trends to new product ideas, banking executives and leaders can rely on predictive analytics, thanks to AI.
-This can allow them to make sound decisions about the business while mitigating risk.
+From market trends to new product ideas, banking executives and leaders may use AI for predictive analytics.
+This can help them to make sound decisions about the business while mitigating risk.

 Banks must comply with strict regulations in every country where they operate.
 Regulations are constantly evolving and are complex by nature.
-Natural language processing allows AI to analyze regulations to ensure compliance.
+AI has the potential to help in this area by continuously scanning legal databases, regulatory websites, and news sources to track changes in laws and alerting compliance teams about updates and deadlines.
+This can help reduce the manual workload involved in staying current.

 11. Data Collection